 HERITAGE HIGHLIGHTS: An ancient manor house dating to the 15th century

-Throughout the house you will see beautiful 17th century wood panelling, and stained glass windows, and a section of 15th century wall painting, including an unusual depiction of Reynard the fox.
+Throughout the house you will see beautiful 17th-century wood panelling, stained glass windows, and a section of 15th-century wall painting, including an unusual depiction of Reynard the Fox.
 Most of the furniture is 17th century.
 Access is by guided tour, usually led by family members, helping emphasise that Cothay is very much a family home rather than a stuffy museum!

 The celebrated gardens at Cothay date to the late 15th century.
-The story goes that to celebrate the end of the conflict Richard Bluett planted both a red rose and a white rose on the terrace outside the manor.
+The story goes that to celebrate the end of the Wars of the Roses Richard Bluett planted both a red rose and a white rose on the terrace outside the manor.

 You can still see red and white roses on the terrace, but the gardens now include thousands of white tulips in spring, and in summer the gardens are a symphony of colour, with azaleas, a cottage garden, a yew walk, bog garden, riverside walks, and drifts of primulas.
 The result is a garden that has been lauded as one of the 20 best in England, according to a feature in the Daily Telegraph.

-Garden: 12 acres of gardens surrounding a lovely 15th century manor house.
+Garden: Garden: 12 acres of gardens surrounding a lovely 15th-century manor house.
 A yew walk leads to a variety of garden rooms, with a bog garden, cottage garden, river walk, and lovely old trees.
-Top rating in the Good Garden Guide.
+Cothay received the top rating in the Good Garden Guide.

 About Cothay Manor and Gardens